OlivierBroekman/herringbone/docs/CLASSES.md

 ### Terminology
-- piece: an object on the board (e.g., agent, predator, wall).
+- piece: an object on the board (e.g., agent, predator, wall, empty square).
 - board: a 2D array of pieces.
 - reward: positive values indicate a reward, while negative values indicate a cost.
 Rewards are cumulative.